bunyk/blog/content/posts/edx_writing.md

 ## Drafting and revision
 Creating a draft:

 1. Write outline
 2. Write introduction
-3. Write paragrapsh
+3. Write paragraphs
 4. Write conclusion

 After the first draft comes revision(s).
-You don't focus on grammar and spelling at first, first you reogranize secions, delete unnecessary, add missing, provide additional examples, add clarity to arguments, etc...
+You don't focus on grammar and spelling at first, first you reorganize sections, delete unnecessary, add missing, provide additional examples, add clarity to arguments, etc...

 Revision checklist:

 1. Is title interesting and descriptive?
 2. Does opening catches attention?
 3. Will your readers learn something interesting?
 4. Is it organized logically?
-5. Do you support your ideas with exaples?
+5. Do you support your ideas with examples?
 6. Is there unnecessary information to remove?
-7. Are transitions effectve from one idea to next?
+7. Are transitions from one idea to next effective?
 8. Is conclusion satisfying and leaves the reader with a food for thought?
 9. Tone and diction
 10. Vocabulary